 - Lost wages due to being too injured to work

-- Loss of future earning capacity if the malpractice results in a disability that prevents the individual from continuing with the same employment he or she had before the injury
+- Loss of future earning capacity, if the malpractice results in a disability that prevents the individual from continuing with the same employment they had before the injury

 - Non-economic damages, such as pain and suffering, loss of enjoyment of life, disfigurement, and emotional distress

-In 2019, the Florida legislature considered a bill that would reinstate those caps.
+In 2019, the Florida legislature considered a bill to reinstate those caps.
 According to the bill’s sponsor, the bill was intended to send a message to the Supreme Court about the separation of powers.
 However, the bill did not pass.